-L. Harassment, Intimidation, and Bullying Training and Prevention Programs

-The Superintendent and Principal(s) shall provide training on the school district's Harassment, Intimidation, and Bullying Policy to current and new school employees; including administrators, instructors, student support services, administrative/office support, transportation, food service, facilities/maintenance; contracted service providers; and volunteers who have significant contact with students; and persons contracted by the district to provide services to students.
+L. Harassment, Intimidation, or and Bullying Training and Prevention Programs students; and persons contracted by the district to provide services to students.
 The training shall include instruction on preventing bullying on the basis of the protected categories enumerated in N.J.S.A.
 18A:37-14 and other distinguishing characteristics that may incite incidents of discrimination, harassment, intimidation, or bullying.